 Benchmarks for Mobile GUI Agents typically falls into one of two categories: offline static benchmarks or online runtime benchmarks.
 Both have significant tradeoffs.

-\textit{\textbf{Offline Static Evaluation.}} Offline benchmarks~\cite{aitw, motif, metagui, mobile-agent-v2} use static datasets of pre-recorded screenshot sequences, each paired with a single "ground-truth" action.
-These actions collectively form a “golden path” for a given task.
-These datasets are easy to use and reproduce: the evaluator simply presents each screenshot to the agent and checks if the predicted action matches the "ground-truth", marking any deviation as a task failure.
-This simplicity also makes static datasets easy to scale, as non-expert annotators can easily create new task entry through simple demonstration.
+\textit{\textbf{Offline benchmarks}}~\cite{rico, aitw, motif, metagui, mobile-agent-v2} use static datasets of pre-recorded screenshot sequences, each paired with a single ground-truth action.
+These actions collectively form a "golden path" for a given task.
+Such datasets are easy to use and reproduce: the evaluator presents each screenshot to the agent and checks whether the predicted action matches the ground-truth, marking any deviation as failure.
+This simplicity also makes static datasets easy to scale, as non-expert annotators can readily create new task entries through simple demonstration.
 However, mobile tasks inherently support multiple valid paths.
-By annotating only one correct path, static datasets penalize agents that pursue equally valid alternatives.
-Our analysis shows that mobile tasks typically have on average \textit{2.95} valid actions at each step, suggesting that current static benchmarks systematically underestimate agent capabilities (\autoref{sec:fidelity})
+By annotating only one, static datasets penalize agents that pursue equally valid alternatives.
+Our analysis shows that mobile tasks have on average \textit{2.95} valid actions at each step, suggesting that current static benchmarks systematically underestimate agent capabilities (\autoref{sec:fidelity}).